How To Polish Travertine Floors? 6 Simple Steps

 There’re two methods used to achieve glossy polish on the travertine floor, and you need a weighted buffing machine; first, by using different grit pads and attaching them to the bottom of your buffing machine.
 It will bring your travertine surface to a shine gradually.
 The pads help remove scratches, remaining stains, and other surface imperfections from the top layer of your travertine tiles.

 Polishing also makes the compounds used to fill cracks and holes level and consistent with the rest of the flooring.
-After completing the first run, continue with the same, using a higher-grit pad with the polishing range from 800-8500.
+After completing the first run, continue with the same, using a higher-grit pad with a polishing range from 800-8500.
 Stop after getting a smooth finish with the right amount of shine you like.

 The second method is using polishing powder; its instruction indicates the pad you need for your machine.
 Sprinkle your powder on the floor and work it on the tile using a buffer machine.
 Repeat the steps for additional polishing if necessary.